zhengyishen0/zhengyishen0.github.io/_posts/2023-08-16-show-your-work.md

 ## **Book Notes**

-My notes are in the form of [clipping](<https://en.wikipedia.org/wiki/Clipping_(publications)>) (which is also inspired by Austin and his work [Newspaper Blackout](https://newspaperblackout.com/)).

-I found one the best ways to summarize a book is to use the author's own words.
-I took all the excepts from the book and reorganized them in the structure that I think is most digestible.
-I hope you enjoy it!
+> My notes are in the form of [clipping](<https://en.wikipedia.org/wiki/Clipping_(publications)>) that summarizes a book in the author's own words.
+I have organized the excerpts from the book in a way that I find most digestible.
+Hope you enjoy it!
+>
+> This format is also inspired by [Austin](https://twitter.com/austinkleon) and his work [Newspaper Blackout](https://newspaperblackout.com/)
+>

-_All quotes are from the original author unless explicitly stated otherwise._
+> _All quotes are from the original author._

-## **Don't Have To Be A Genius**
+## Don't Have To Be A Genius

 > _"Creativity is always, in some sense, a collaboration, the result of a mind connected to other minds."_